dooboolab-community/react-native-iap/README.md

 Quick News
 ----------
+- We had hard time supporting `react-native-iap` issues that did not provide working codes or any other examples.
+Therefore, we've decided to make an `example` app called [DoobooIAP](https://github.com/hyochan/DoobooIAP), which will contain all the features of `IAP`'s and willing to continuously improve to support real-life examples. [@Bang9](http://github.com/bang9) who had been helping many others for `react-native-iap`, is willing to support this repo so he will grant $300 of our income in `opencollective` as described in [#855](https://github.com/dooboolab/react-native-iap/issues/855) :tada:.
 - `react-native-iap@4.0.8` ~ `react-native-iap@4.1.0` is incompatible with `react-native <0.61`.
 This is fixed in `react-native-iap@4.1.1` and above.
 - `react-native-iap@4.0.0` has been released.
 You can see [#716](https://github.com/dooboolab/react-native-iap/pull/716) for updates.
 - ~~For early stages, You can install pre-releases version by running `npm install --save reqct-native-iap@next`~~